Bia Ferreira: Beginnings and first hits (2009–2018)

-Igreja Lesbiteriana, Um Chamado and second studio album (2019-present)
+Igreja Lesbiteriana, Um Chamado and second studio album (2019–present)

 Since 2013, Ferreira prepared her debut album Igreja Lesbiteriana, Um Chamado, which was released on 13 September 2019.
 It had already been recorded three times before, but she never managed to release it.
 The final opportunity came in April 2018, when she met producer Vinícius Lezo.
 The album's lyrics were written and sung under a neuro-linguistic programming approach which, according to her, would help the brain to better absorb her message.
 The album was promoted by the single "De Dentro do AP", which received a clip created by a wholly female production team, a wholly black cast and crew, and featured a performance by poet Thata Alves.
 The church referred to on the album title (which translates as "Lesbyterian Church, A Call") is supposed to be a place of shelter for people who are usually told by Protestant and Pentecostal churches that they are not loved by God.

 In 2019, she toured in Europe; in an interview for a German website, she claimed that under the presidency of Jair Bolsonaro, "many of my tours were cancelled, and the police threatens me because they don't like what I say".
 In the same year, she replaced actress Larissa Luz in the role of Elza Soares in the São Paulo sessions of the musical Elza.

 On 29 August 2020, she performed at Fundação Espaço Cultural da Paraíba as part of celebrations for the Lesbian Visibility Day.

 On 1 October 2020, she released the video "Boto Fé".
 Initially, a fake video was purposely aired on 25 September, showing Ferreira in 2035 hacking the system to air the "right" video on the new date; the video's promotional efforts involved a letter written in 2035, where humanity is ruled by robots and satellites, and all natural resources have been exhausted already.
 The track featured BNegão.

 In December 2021, she co-wrote the song "Olhares Cruzados" via the Influência Negra platform for an homonymous campaign by Dove.

 On 10 March 2022, she released the song "Agora Vai", alongside Xamã and Lia Clark, discussing financial empowerment.

 Since the beginning of the COVID-19 pandemic, Ferreira has been preparing her second studio album, which will be released by Natura Musical and distributed by Altafonte Brasil.
 In some more recent shows, she's been adopting lyrics more focused on offering solutions for the problems she would previously comment; according to her, this is part of a strategy to "present tenderness as a survival technology and information as the key to liberating black, native or LGBTQIA+ people who have suffered any form of oppression".

-Personal life

-Since 2017, she has been dating fellow musician Doralyce.